UPDATE: No Hydrants Hampers Fight Against Upper Saddle River Mansion Fire At Rockland Border

-Well over a dozen mutual aid companies helped counter a lack of area hydrants as a fast-moving fire consumed an Upper Saddle River mansion at the Rockland County border over the weekend.
+Nearly three dozen mutual aid companies and well over 100 firefighters helped counter a lack of area hydrants as a fast-moving blaze consumed an Upper Saddle River mansion at the Rockland County border over the weekend.

 No one was injured in the multi-alarm Hillside Avenue blaze, which broke out in the $2.7 million home in the north end of town shortly after 4:30 p.m.
 Sunday, Oct.
 16, and instantly became fully involved, fire officials said.